md-cs-student-unipi/Exams/README.md

 ## INTELLIGENT SYSTEMS FOR PATTERN RECOGNITION
 <details>
-  <summary>:en: 2022-23</summary>
+  <summary>:us: 2022-23</summary>
-  - Markov random fields.
+  - Markov random fields and relation to factorisation to a directed model
-  - Given a MRF, is the factorisation in its equivalent directed counterpart unique?
-And given a directed model, is the factorisation in MRF unique?
-  - RNN, gradient vanishing and gradient explosion.
+  - RNN, gradient vanishing and gradient explosion
   - LSTMs with residual connections
   - Diffusion models
   - GANs